Hydrangea arborescens: Distribution and habitat

 Smooth hydrangea is widely distributed across the eastern United States—from southern New York to the panhandle of Florida, west to eastern Oklahoma and southeastern Kansas.
-It is mainly found in moist soils under a hardwood forest canopy and is often common along woodland road banks and streams.
+It is mainly found in mesic soils under the canopy of deciduous forests and is frequently found along small water courses and on woodland road waysides.
 It is common in the Delaware River Valley and in the Appalachian Mountains.

 It is a host plant of the hydrangea sphinx moth.

 Uses

-This attractive native shrub is often cultivated for ornamental use.
+This attractive shrub is often cultivated for ornamental use.
 In the UK the cultivar 'Annabelle' has gained the Royal Horticultural Society's Award of Garden Merit.
-The cultivar 'Grandiflora' has flowers that resemble snowballs, similar to Viburnum plicatum.
+The cultivar 'Grandiflora' has inflorescences which resemble snowballs, similar to Viburnum opulus 'Roseum'.

-Smooth hydrangea root was used medicinally by Native Americans, and later, by early settlers for treatment of kidney and bladder stones.
+Smooth hydrangea root was used medicinally by the Cherokee, and later, by early settlers for treatment of kidney and bladder stones.

-It additionally has been marked as a pollinator plant, supporting and attracting bees and butterflies.
+It has additionally been marked as a pollinator plant, supporting and attracting bees and butterflies.